As an Amazon Associate, I may earn from qualifying purchases at no extra cost to you.

 Acoustic foam panels are effective in absorbing echo and sounds as the reach room surfaces.

-You’ve probably seen these panels in a recording studio or night clubs.
+You’ve probably seen these panels in a drum rooms, recording studio or night clubs.
 They are specially designed to absorb echoes/sounds hence improving room acoustics.
 In recording studios they help enhance the quality of recordings.

 A DIY solution is to cut the panels and glue them to the back of canvas mounted art.
 One of the most recommended acoustic panels is the Foamily 12 Pack Foam Wedges.